Is a Tummy Tuck Right for You?

 “The ideal candidate has no major medical issues and is at a healthy, stable weight, but is unhappy with extra skin or fat around their abdomen,” says Dr. Pacella.
 “Many of our patients are women who have given birth and no matter what they do, they can’t get rid of that tummy bulge.”

-2. How is a tummy tuck done?
+2. How is tummy tuck procedure done?

 The surgeon makes an incision across the abdomen between the pubic bone and belly button to lift the skin and repair the abdominal wall muscles.
 The upper abdominal skin is then pulled down over the muscles and excess skin is removed.
 The surgeon stitches the two sections of skin together and creates a new opening for the belly button.